 Scroll down to see how to export production documentation…

 Choose File -> CabWriter Production Documentation to open the dialog box.
-Prior to this, set up the scenes that you would like to use for each of the documentation types; cut list, door and drawer reports, and DXF files (CabWriter CNC only).
+Prior to this, set up the scenes that you would like to use for each of the documentation types; cut list, door and drawer reports, stile and rail reports, and DXF files (CabWriter CNC only).
 The same scene can be used for all reports, or a unique one for each.
 For example, you might want to limit the DXF export to just the cabinet carcasses in which case that scene would only have the carcass layers active.
 Choose the desired reports and hit OK to generate a folder with the relevant documents exported to the same folder that contains the SketchUp project files.

 A great feature that CabWriter provides is the ability to add additional information to parts in a model.
 SketchUp has Entity Info, or attributes, for each part in the model and CabWriter extends that with its own Extended Entity Info.
 Not only can you can you assign the material type and name (as well as other information), but you can also add oversizing information to a part that subsequently shows up in the cutlist.
 This can come in handy, for example, if you build your cabinet doors oversized in thickness so they can be sanded to final thickness later and/or if you build your inset doors oversize so they can be fit to size later.
 Notice the highlighted door stile in the model to the right: the thickness, width, and length are all oversized which shows up in the corresponding line item on the cutlist.
 Both the oversized and final sizes are shown on the cutlist.